 This tutorial shows you how to make your first call to the Postman API.
 You can also learn more about the Postman API by reading the Postman API documentation.
 There you will find information to help you get started and information about each endpoint and operation.

 Before you can use the Postman API, you'll need an API key.
 An API key is a way to identify who you are when you make a request to the Postman API endpoints.
 It also lets the system know what you can do with the Postman API.
-For more details, see the Generate a Postman API key.
+For more details, see Generate and use Postman API keys.

 After you create your API key, store it in your Postman Vault as a vault secret.
 You can then reuse it in your local instance of Postman.
 Only you can access and use values associated with your vault secrets, and they aren't synced to the Postman cloud.